Open Now — 24/7 Plumbing

 Touching Buttons Hot Water

 After attaching a hose to the drain valve and positioning the other end in a safe discharge area, you open the drain valve to empty the tank, then briefly turn on the cold water to flush the system.
 This may need to be repeated until the water runs clear.
 Following the flush, you’ll close the drain valve, disconnect the hose, and turn the cold water supply back on.
-It’s important to fully refill the tank before restoring power to avoid damaging the heater.
+It’s essential to fully refill the tank before restoring power to avoid damaging the heater.

 A flush should be done annually, although homes with hard water may require more frequent maintenance.